Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 *This section establishes the foundational concepts of Bitcoin, exploring its revolutionary approach to digital money, consensus mechanisms, and the philosophical principles that underpin the world's first successful cryptocurrency.*

-## Section 1: Bitcoin Core Concepts
+## Section I: Bitcoin Core Concepts

 ### Genesis and Philosophy